Denis Guedj

-Denis Guedj (1940 – April 24, 2010) was a French novelist and a professor of the History of Science at Paris VIII University.
+Denis Guedj (1940 – 24 April 2010) was a French novelist and a professor of the History of Science at Paris VIII University.
 He was born in Setif.
-He spent many years devising courses and games to teach adults and children math.
+He spent many years devising courses and games for teaching mathematics to adults and children.
 He is the author of Numbers: The Universal Language and of the novel The Parrot's Theorem.
 He died in Paris.